Emergency Procedures and Incident Response

 Department Head and the Environmental Health & Safety Department.

-For psychiatric emergencies, call the Rice Counseling Center Office at 713-348-4867.
+For psychiatric emergencies, please visit the Counseling Center Website for contact information.
 Staff members are on-call 24 hours a day.

 CAMPUS FIRE EMERGENCIES